Banq-Development/hedgehog-bots/README.md

 ## Customize
 To use your own hedging strategy customize the bot file hedgehog_hedger.py:
 1. Enter your infura key
-	2. Add your account info
+2. Add your account info.
 IMPORTANT: approve the hedgehog contract for the public key used
-	3. Adjust the logic under handle_event() to use your own hedging strategy
+4. Adjust the logic under handle_event() to use your own hedging strategy

 ## Run
 Runs like any python script.